 To report sick or injured wildlife, please contact:

-Please see COVID-19 Wildlife Rescue advice on what to do to ensure the animal, the rescuer and yourself can stay safe.
+Please see COVID-19 Wildlife Rescue advice from WIRES on what to do to ensure the animal, the rescuer and yourself can stay safe.

-Significant areas of native vegetation in the Shire have been impacted by Bushfires (Summer 2019-2020).
+Significant areas of native vegetation in the Shire were impacted by bushfires during the Black Summer fires of 2019-2020.

-The most valuable action we can take is to ensure that any injured native animals are quickly reported and taken into care if possible.
-See links and information below on how to do this.
+If you find an animal affected by bushfire, the most important action you can take is to ensure that any injured native animals are quickly reported and given care.
+Please see links and information below on how to do this.

 In times of natural disaster when natural food resources are scarce, you may also want to help by providing food and water until nature recovers.